isomerpages/mci-m3-old/media-centre/videos/_posts/2021-09-10-jom-singgah-m3-myt.md

 Huda Ali meets Amirul Hairi, a lawyer and an M³@Marsiling-Yew Tee volunteer to find out the support available here for the residents.

 To find out more on:
-- M³@Marsiling-Yew Tee, follow then on [Facebook](https://www.facebook.com/M3atMarsilingYewTee)
+- M³@Marsiling-Yew Tee, follow them on [Facebook](https://www.facebook.com/M3atMarsilingYewTee)
 - Becoming an M³@Town volunteer, visit [here](https://www.m3.gov.sg/be-a-volunteer)